BiDAlab/DiveFace/README.md

 ## How to use DiveFace:

-a) Download Megaface training set (Tightly Cropped - Face detection box region only) at: http://megaface.cs.washington.edu/dataset/download/content/identities_tight_cropped.tar.gz
+1) Download Megaface training set (Tightly Cropped - Face detection box region only) at: http://megaface.cs.washington.edu/dataset/download/content/identities_tight_cropped.tar.gz

-b)
+2) Each DiveFace file contains 4K identities belonging to each of the six classes (number of images varies among identities).
+Annotations are included in the .txt files according to the following format: identity_folder_name/file_name